Growing Tomatoes in a Greenhouse

 | May | Plant into final position. | Unheated greenhouse (check for frost). |

-| July - Oct | Harvest time. | Greenhouse. |
+| Jul–Oct | Harvest time. | Greenhouse. |

-For a detailed breakdown on timing, read our specific guide on when to plant tomatoes in an unheated greenhouse.
+For a detailed breakdown on timing, read our guide on when to plant tomatoes in an unheated greenhouse.

 Getting Started: Sowing and Propagation